Skip to Content Top

 How Often Should My Estate Plan Be Updated?

-We recommend reviewing your estate plan every three to five years or whenever you experience significant life changes such as marriage, divorce, the birth of a child, or changes in financial status.
-Changes in legislation, particularly tax laws, can also necessitate adjustments.
-Our attorneys are proactive in informing clients of legal updates that may affect their estate plans, ensuring that your documents are current and reflective of your present circumstances.
+We recommend reviewing your plan every three to five years, or whenever you experience a significant life change: marriage, divorce, the birth of a child, or a substantial shift in assets.
+Changes in tax law can also require adjustments.
+Our attorneys proactively inform clients of legal updates that may affect their plans, so your documents can stay current and accurately reflect your circumstances.

-Can I Set Up a Trust if I Live in New York?
+Can I Set Up a Trust in New York?

-What Makes Blumberg, Cherkoss, Fitz Gibbons, Blumberg the Right Choice for Estate Planning?
+What Makes Blumberg, Cherkoss, Fitz Gibbons, Blumberg the Right Choice for Estate Planning on Long Island?

-Take the First Step—Schedule a Free Consultation With Our Estate Planning Attorney on Long Island
+Schedule a Free Consultation With Our Estate Planning Attorneys on Long Island

-Contact us today at (631) 449-7699 to schedule a consultation with our trusted estate planning lawyer on Long Island.
+Contact us today at (631) 449-7699 to schedule a free consultation with our estate planning lawyers on Long Island.

 Contact Us Today!